Trip Grade: Fitness level and Health

 Our expert guides will escort you throughout the trek with the aim of making your journey enjoyable and comfortable.
-Every single guide of our company is well experienced, trained, and licensed.
+Every single guide of our company is well-experienced, trained, and licensed.
 They have been climbing and trekking by leading a group for many years.

 All of our crew members have what it takes to lead a successful trek.
 We value our staff members and take good care of them.
 Each staff member is provided with good payment, insurance coverage, necessary equipment, gear, meals, transportation, and accommodation during the trek.
-Medical care is also provided by us in case of an injury and illness.
+Medical care is also provided by us in case of an injury or illness.

 Our crew members' qualities are:

 - Excellent interacting skills and fluency in English and other major languages)

 - Knowledgeable about the facts and keep track of weather forecast

 - Undertook the Biodiversity and Conservation course

 - Wilderness First Aid Training